 A look at a whole week’s run of the country’s two dailies, The Nation and The Daily Times shows strip ads alternating between the two mobile phone companies.
 If Airtel has a front page on Monday, TNM will have the back page, and on Tuesday it is the other way round.

-According to the insider, these strip ads are worth MK180 000 (US$400) a day, which means newspapers make roughly MK131 million (US$291,111) annually from strip ads alone.
-Add these strip ads to various full-page adverts worth an average of MK280 000 (US$622) per advert, and you see that the revenue is colossal.
+According to the insider, these strip ads are worth MK180,000 a day (about US$400), which means newspapers make roughly MK131 million (US$291,111) annually from strip ads alone.
+Add these strip ads to various full-page adverts worth an average of MK280,000 (US$622) per advert, and you can see that the revenue is colossal.

-The insider said, of course the government and NGOs are important but they are not as valuable as mobile phone companies because government and NGOs mostly place job vacancies and press statements, which they don’t advertise every day, those ads are not in color—color is more expensive, and they do not book expensive prime spots like front and back pages.
+This insider continued that of course the government and NGOs are important but they are not as valuable as mobile phone companies because government and NGOs mostly place job vacancies and press statements, which they don’t advertise every day, those ads are not in color—color is more expensive—and they do not book expensive prime spots like front and back pages.

 The media responsibility, always, is to hold to account those holding public positions.
 But this must include powerful corporations that rip off poor Malawians, 75 per cent of whom live on less than US$2 a day.

-Of course Malawi media does a lot of commendable work reporting on government excesses and corruption in high places but the media know that they can afford to get on the wrong side of the government and politicians.
-The media know they have a public backing should the government withdraw advertising revenue or bring draconian media laws.
-This was the case in 2010 when the government of the late Bingu wa Mutharika threatened to withdraw advertising with some private media houses such as the Nation Publications Limited.
+Of course Malawian media does a lot of commendable work reporting on government excesses and corruption in high places but the media know that they can afford to get on the wrong side of the government and politicians.
+The media know they have a public backing should the government withdraw advertising revenue or introduce draconian media laws.
+This was the case in 2010 when the government of the late Bingu wa Mutharika threatened to withdraw advertising from some private media houses such as the Nation Publications Limited.

-In 2007 Blantyre Newspaper Limited (BNL) were forced to retract a story they reported on a love triangle involving a Catholic priest, a banker and a married woman.
-The woman’s husband was seeking divorce in court after discovering that the wife was having an affair with the two men.
+In 2007 Blantyre Newspaper Limited (BNL) were forced to retract a story on a love triangle involving a Catholic priest, a banker and a married woman.
+The woman’s husband was seeking a divorce in court after discovering that the wife was having an affair with the two men.

-At the time BNL had a debt with the bank where the involved banker worked and his influence forced the immediate retraction of the story despite the fact that the story was based on a case that took place in an open court.
-Caroline Somanje, a journalist who wrote the story in one of BNL’s titles, “The Daily Times,” was fired.
+At the time BNL had a debt with the bank where the banker worked and his influence forced the immediate retraction of the story despite the fact that the story was based on a case that took place in an open court.
+Caroline Somanje, the journalist who wrote the story in one of BNL’s titles, “The Daily Times,” was fired.
 BNL suspended its General Manager, Jika Nkolokosa, for what the management said was his failure to exercise “sound editorial judgement.”

 Corporations in Malawi have more media influence than the government.
 Sadly, most people only pay attention to government’s efforts to muzzle the press, most through threats and regulation.
 This means corporate powers in Malawi are left unchecked.
 It would not surprise me that mobile phone companies also have financial support of the political establishment.
 Political parties in Malawi are not mandated to disclose their sources of income, and so they don’t.